Clark's Ferry Tavern

 2. Perry County Heritage Trail - Duncannon.
 (Submitted on July 9, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
 This page was last revised on July 9, 2018.
-This page originally submitted on July 8, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 50 times since then and 3 times this year.
+It was originally submitted on July 8, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 85 times since then and 13 times this year.
 Photos: 1, 2, 3. submitted on July 8, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.